artificiallama/WSJ_headlines_SP500/README.md

 # WSJ_headlines_SP500
-Investigate predictive power of sentiment of financial headlines with respect to  S&amp;P500 price movement.
+Investigate the predictive power of sentiment of Wall Street Journal financial headlines with respect to  S&amp;P500 price movement.

 # Introduction